 Using GitHub: Another website is also recommending to use GitHub for comments.
-I have no clear idea how these proposed code lines will work in practice, but if it works, than it will certainly qualify: Open source, free, supporting
+I have no clear idea how these proposed code lines will work in practice, but if it works, then it will certainly qualify: Open source, free, supporting

 I reviewed superficially different commenting systems.
-I was looking for free, open source system, allowing anonymous content,
+I was looking for a free, open source system, allowing anonymous content,

 Discourse and a code proposal by

 hypothes.is is an exciting project, but not a commenting system.
 It belongs, therefore, to a different category of software (annotation systems).

 A competent review of these four systems requires a test installation, which I plan to do in the next few weeks.7